FHL1998/ME5406_Project2_Dynamic_Obstacle_Grid_FHL/README.md

 ```

 ### Tensorboard & WanDB
-During training, logs are recorder in Tensorboard and WanDB, and an example of using tensorboard:
+During training, logs are recorder in Tensorboard and Weights & Biases, and an example of using tensorboard:
 ```python
 cd storage/ppo_4
 tensorboard --logdir=./ --host=127.0.0.1